curl/everything-curl/usingcurl/smtp.md

 **must** be used.

  - You need to tell the server at least one recipient with `--mail-rcpt`.
-You can use this option several times and then curl will tell the server that all those email addresses should receive the email.
+You can use this option several times and then curl tells the server that all those email addresses should receive the email.

  - You need to tell the server which email address that is the sender of the email with `--mail-from`.
 It is important to realize that this email